 Developing your science fair project

 The Maine State Science Fair welcomes research or engineering projects in any of the following general categories.
-A full description of each category is also available.

 - Animal Sciences